aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/unprotect-spreadsheet/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: The URL is invalid.
 - **401 Unauthorized**: Authentication has failed, or no credentials were provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The source file is not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An anomaly occurred while processing the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Dual-Layer Password Removal**: Removes both open and modify passwords from Excel spreadsheets.
+- **Dual-Layer Password Removal**: Effectively removes both open and modify passwords from Excel spreadsheets, streamlining access to protected files.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/UnprotectSpreadsheet) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/UnprotectSpreadsheet) defines a publicly accessible programming interface, enabling you to perform REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the most effective way to accelerate your development process.
+An SDK manages low-level details, allowing you to concentrate on your project tasks.
+Explore the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to call Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}